 What is overgrooming or fur-mowing?
 In short, the cat is licking off fur.
 Often the area is nearly as bald as if it were shaved.
-Sometimes a Mohawk of normal fur makes a stripe down the back, surrounded by bald spots on either sides.
+Sometimes a Mohawk of normal fur makes a stripe down the back, surrounded by bald spots on either side.
 Sometimes it is the lower back itself that is bald.

 In a recent study of 21 cats referred to the University of Guelph Veterinary Teaching Hospital Behavior Service because of excessive hair licking, only two cats were found to have a psychological reason for hair licking, sixteen cats were found to have a true medical basis for itching, and three cats had both.

 How Do we Know the Cat’s Hair is not Simply Falling Out?